Reasons to Follow England’s Countryside Code

 Check weather forecasts before you begin (conditions can change quickly – turn back if need be).

-Take care on hills and slippery paths (wear non-slip walking shoes).
+Take care on hills and slippery paths (wear non-slip vegan walking shoes).
 Wear warm visible waterproof and take a flask with hot tea!
 Learn to read a map and compass!

 Don’t judge farmers, many have financial needs (Farming Community Help can help with free food for livestock and other goods).